 Sometimes, this pain is a result of clenching during sleep.
-In that case, mouth guards are a great temporary solution.
-But, in the long term, when the TMJ is balanced, people should not need the guards.
+In that case, mouthguards are a great temporary solution.
+But, in the long term, people should not need the guards when the TMJ is balanced.
 Integrative Bodywork has freed many of my clients from the night splint.

 Clenching during weight-lifting or heavy work should be consciously noted.
 And then, avoided.
 Again, a mouthguard can be used as a reminder if the clenching continues involuntarily.

 A little gentle pressure while opening your mouth to stretch can offer great relief here.
 I’ve done that many times when it is bothering me.

 Feel for the lower edge of the cheekbone.
 About halfway along the bottom of that ridge, where the green asterisk is, you will find a more tender spot.
 Gently apply a small amount of pressure.
 Likely, the earache with jaw tension will increase a bit.
 After a few seconds, it will begin to soften and become less tender.
 Open your jaw as the tenderness releases.